LBHackney-IT/API-Playbook/docs/branching_strategies.md

 The branch that holds the code currently in production.

-This branch should be a representation of what is running in production (although that might not be a case if a deployment to staging has happened but has not been released to production yet)
+This branch should be a representation of what is running in production (although that might not be a case if a deployment to staging has happened but has not been released to production yet).

 #### Development branch